Analysis | Trailing in the polls, Trump inexplicably doubles down on his least popular arguments

 “Nancy Pelosi is asking for $2.4 Trillion Dollars to bailout poorly run, high crime, Democrat States, money that is in no way related to COVID-19,” Trump said.
 “We made a very generous offer of $1.6 Trillion Dollars and, as usual, she is not negotiating in good faith.
 I am rejecting their request, and looking to the future of our Country.”

 Instead, he continued, he would ensure that a stimulus bill passed after he won.
-In the meantime, the Republican-led Senate would focus not on addressing the still-slow economy but on Trump’s nominee for the Supreme Court.
+In the meantime, he told the Republican-led Senate to focus not on addressing the slow economy but on Trump’s nominee for the Supreme Court.

 “Our Economy is doing very well,” Trump insisted.
 “The Stock Market is at record levels, JOBS and unemployment also coming back in record numbers.”